svgdotjs/svg.js/README.md

 ### Transform
-With the transform attribute elements can be scaled, rotated, translated and skewed:
+With the `transform()` method elements can be scaled, rotated, translated and skewed:

 ```javascript
 rect.transform({
   rotation: 45,